A-Dying-Pig/p4Installation.github.io/index.md

    unset CFLAGS CXXFLAGS LDFLAGS
    cd ..
    ```
    note: when `./configure`runs with `--prefix=/usr`, `protobuf v3.2` will be installed under `/usr` directory.
 Otherwise `protobuf v3.2` will be installed under `/usr/local` directory.
-Programs under `/usr/local` has higher priority than those under `/usr` by default.
+Programs under `/usr/local` have higher priority than those under `/usr` by default.
 If there are multiple `protobuf`s of different versions installed on your computer, please ensure that the `protobuf v3.2` acquires highest priority to meet the requirement from PI,p4c,etc.

 4. install `grpc`